LiChengcheng-1/LA_project-master/README.md

 # The Duck's School
-Welcome to The Duck’s School, where students may choose their ideal course based on many approaches.
+Welcome to The Duck’s School App, Which help students to choose their ideal course based on many approaches.
-In the Duck’s School, we use information about subjects they have studied and other students' subjects by employing the Recommended Systems approach, as well as the non-Personalized approach by visualizing different attributes of courses to students to assist them compare between the courses.
+In the Duck’s School, we use information about subjects that students have studied and other students' subjects by employing the Recommended Systems approach, as well as the non-Personalized approach by visualizing different attributes of courses to students to assist them compare between the courses.
 The Ducks' School is user-friendly for students in all disciplines, not just IT.
 The Duck’s School was developed as part of a Learning Analytics lecture project at Duisburg – Essen University.